googleapis/genai-toolbox-llamaindex-python/DEVELOPER.md

     pip install -e .
     ```
 1. Make code changes and contribute to the SDK's development.
+> [!TIP]
-> [!TIP] Using `-e` option allows you to make changes to the SDK code and have
+> Using `-e` option allows you to make changes to the SDK code and have
 > those changes reflected immediately without reinstalling the package.

 ## Test
-1. Navigate to the SDK directory:
+1. Navigate to the repo directory if needed:
     ```bash
-    cd genai-toolbox/sdks/llamaindex
+    cd genai-toolbox-llamaindex-python
     ```
 1. Install the SDK and test dependencies:
     ```bash